-Orsett Heath Academy is a very exciting development for children in Thurrock and has proved to be an exceptional school in its first 3 years of opening.
+Orsett Heath Academy is a very exciting development for children and young people in Thurrock and has proved to be an exceptional school in its first 4 years of opening.
+Character education is important at Orsett Heath and we focus upon pupil leadership and the importance of the school community.
+This is underpinned by our values of effort, courage, potential and respect.

-The curriculum provided is broad and balanced with a specialism in sport and PE.
+The curriculum provided is broad and balanced with a specialism in sport and PE and the school broadly boasts one of the largest alternative grass pitched in the East of England.
 However, the school also has a strong international approach to languages, excellent provision in the arts and an emphasis on delivering high quality core subjects.